My City / Your City: City of 2050

 No, we don't recommend this option.

-The end of the decade is here, and reSITE has had some memorable moments.
-Since 2012, reSITE team has been working tirelessly to create a platform for the most innovative and inspiring ideas in urbanism and architecture.
-We are beyond excited to launch into a new decade of making our future cities brighter!
+Since 2012, the reSITE team has been creating a platform for innovative and inspiring ideas in urbanism, design, and architecture.
+We are excited to launch into a new decade of making our cities and futures brighter!